AbdelrahmanNasr1998/Source-Code-Security-Reviews/Databases/SQLite/Logging.md

 ## 🔹 2.
 Configuration

 * SQLite does **not have a global config file**.
+* SQLite has no global query logging.
+* Use triggers or application-level logging per database file.
 * Settings are applied **per connection** using PRAGMA commands:

 ```sql